Advances in Alzheimer’s research with brain organoids technology

 A strategic collaboration in brain organoid applications

 In 2020 we brought a project funded by the DIGI-B-CUBE (EU Horizon 2020) initiative with the title OSQAM* to life.
 OSQAM* signifies “Online Service for quality monitoring of 3D-Brain-on-Chip and Alzheimer’s Disease Model.”
 The OSQAM-project combines our know-how in microscopy image analysis with NORGANOID’s expertise in culturing cerebral organoids.

 Our collaboration partner on the project, NORGANOID, is an innovative organoids technology company.
-Their state-of-the-art platform supports studies in the field of neurodegenerative diseases and makes complex organoid assays and drug screening possible.
+Their state-of-the-art platform supports studies in the field of neurodegenerative diseases and makes complex organoid assays and drug discovery possible.